WSU-kduncan/cicdf25-chinnuu05/README-CI.md

 Then the workflow concatenates the version for the Docker image according to what tag the Github commit was made under and puts it into the `version_info` variable so it can be used in the next step in the workflow.
 So if the commit was pushed under tag `v1.0.1`, the docker image would be tagged with `1.0.1`.
 If the Github tag is the latest version, then the workflow will automatically assign the `latest` tag to the Docker image

-Finally, the last step of the workflow builds the docker image, which has its tags and labels set using the `version_control` variable from the previous step, using the Dockerfile that was cloned in checkout.
+Finally, the last step of the workflow builds the docker image, which has its tags and labels set using the `version_info` variable from the previous step, using the Dockerfile that was cloned in checkout.
 It pushes it to DockerHub, and the workflow is finished.

 if this project was copied to another repository you have to change the docker image name to your own DockerHub username/image name